How Space Technology Drives Oil & Gas Exploration, Production & Transport

 • Environmental impact monitoring for any alarming changes in vegetation, surface, or nearby water bodies;

-• Tracking production activities, which is an invaluable feature in extreme environments such as offshore rigs or desert installations, eliminating the need for the constant physical presence of supervisors.
+• Tracking production activities, which is an invaluable feature in extreme environments such as offshore rigs or desert installations, eliminates the need for the constant physical presence of supervisors.

-However, satellite tech can only eliminate the need for physical presence if the imagery provides enough data in next-to-real-time mode.
-For this, one needs to understand — how does satellite transmission work?
+However, satellite tech can only eliminate the need for physical presence if the imagery provides enough data in near-real-time mode.
+For this, one needs to understand how satellite transmission works.
 The basics are pretty simple — satellites collect data (take pictures), transmit them to ground stations for analysis, and receive new commands from the ground — for example, when a repositioning to a new area of interest is necessary.

 Today, businesses in the oil and gas industry do not need to build an entire ground station of their own, which is essentially a huge satellite dish antenna with a powerful computer.
 Now, businesses, including those in the oil and gas industry, can either lease necessary ground station equipment from third-party providers or rely on cloud-based ground stations.